Retired Truck Driver Chooses Groundbreaking Cancer Care at UH

 Approximately 20 percent of colon cancer patients harbor a specific genomic signature known as microsatellite instability-high (MSI-H), which makes them especially receptive to immunotherapy.
 Immunotherapy activates a person’s immune system to identify and destroy cancer cells.
 Over the course of six treatments, Brian found the world’s most “unbelievable” cancer care team.

 Brian went to UH Seidman Cancer Center on main campus every three weeks for a 45-minute infusion.
-This opportunity, offered by Dr. Chakrabarti, was Brian’s redemption.
+After the immunotherapy concluded, they searched extensively to ensure he was clear.
+The cancer was gone.
+This opportunity was Brian’s redemption.
+“I was really lucky,” he reflected.

+Brian drives past numerous hospitals on his way to downtown Cleveland from Doylestown in Wayne County.
+But he would not go anywhere else.
 “I will always go to University Hospitals,” Brian said.
 “I’ve never gone to a hospital where I’ve had the quality of treatment that I’ve had at University Hospitals.
 Everybody is there for your best interest.”

 Related Links